-They will also be consulted on applications for minor development in areas where there are known drainage problems.
+We will also be consulted on applications for minor development in areas where there are known drainage problems.

-Kent County Council's Statutory Consultee Role
+Kent County Council's statutory consultee role

-Kent County Council are required to provide technical advice and guidance on the surface water drainage strategies, designs and maintenance arrangements put forward by developers for any new major development (as per the definition provided below).
-Existing planning policies, National Planning Practice Guidance, and the recently published national 'non-statutory technical standards for the design, maintenance, and operation of SUDS' will provide the guidance upon which their consultation responses will be based.
+Kent County Council are required to provide technical advice and guidance on the surface water drainage strategies, designs and maintenance arrangements put forward by developers for any new major development.
+Existing planning policies, National Planning Practice Guidance, and the recently published national 'non-statutory technical standards for the design, maintenance, and operation of SUDS' will provide the guidance upon which our consultation responses will be based.

-As statutory consultees, KCC will be seeking to assist the delivery of requirements of the Government's National Planning Policy Framework (NPPF).
+As statutory consultees, we will be seeking to assist the delivery of requirements of the Government's National Planning Policy Framework (NPPF).
 This framework promotes sustainable development and makes specific recommendations for the incorporation of SuDS into new development.

-This role fits with their existing role of Lead Local Flood Authority (LLFA) for the county, in which they develop strategies to manage local flooding (flooding from surface water, groundwater and ordinary watercourses).
+This role fits with our existing role of Lead Local Flood Authority (LLFA) for the county, in which we develop a strategy to manage local flooding (flooding from surface water, groundwater and ordinary watercourses).